Face covers mandatory, spitting punishable with fine says MHA

 - Meeting room, conference halls, open areas, verandah, entrance gate etc

-- Equipments and lifts
+- Equipment and lifts

 - Washroom, toilet, sink, water points etc